 Important changes are to be made to the mediation provisions of the legislation.

 Mediation has been one of the real success stories of the revised strata management laws that commenced in July 1997.
 The success rate is very high and the New South Wales mediation mechanism is the envy of other Australian jurisdictions.
 However, we aim to improve it even further.
-We will achieve the improvements by widening the discretion of the registrar to waive the need for mediation.
-This will give added flexibility to ensure that in those circumstances where mediation would obviously be fruitless or counterproductive, the registrar could shortcut the dispute resolution process by sending the parties directly to adjudication.
-Some types of disputes, such as the reallocation of unit entitlements will be specifically listed as being exempt from the mediation requirement.
-The other major reform to the mediation provisions will be to provide for a ratification order by an adjudicator once parties have come to a mediated settlement.
+We will achieve the improvements by widening the discretion of the Registrar to waive the need for mediation.
+This will give added flexibility to ensure that in those circumstances where mediation would obviously be fruitless or counter-productive, the Registrar could shortcut the dispute resolution process by sending the parties directly to adjudication.
+Some types of disputes, such as the re-allocation of unit entitlements will be specifically listed as being exempt from the mediation requirement.

-If there has been one weakness in the mediation mechanism, it is in the area of making mediated settlements stick.
-The Office of Fair Trading has received information on a number of experiences where parties have left mediation sessions in apparent full agreement with the terms of settlement, only to have a change of heart at a later time, thus resulting in the matter going on to formal adjudication.
-The Government believes that the process would be streamlined if the mediation settlement achieved could, wherever possible, be ratified by a confirmation order by an adjudicator.
-This would mean that the settlement would be binding and the avenues already provided in the legislation for parties to have orders enforced would be available.
-However, in recognition that the inherent effectiveness of mediation could be jeopardised by too stringent a process, ratification will arise only when the parties agree to it at the conclusion of the mediation session.
+The other major reform to the mediation provisions will be to provide for a ratification order by an Adjudicator once parties have come to a mediated settlement.
+If there has been one weakness in the mediation mechanism, it is in the area of making mediated settlements "stick".
+The Office of Fair Trading has received information on a number of experiences where parties have left mediation sessions in apparent full agreement to the terms of settlement only to have a change of heart at a later time, thus resulting in the matter going on to formal adjudication.

+The Government believes that the process would be streamlined if a mediation settlement achieved could, wherever possible, be ratified by a confirmation order by an Adjudicator.
+This would mean that the settlement would be binding and the avenues already provided in the legislation for parties to have orders enforced, would be available.
+However, in recognition that the inherent effectiveness of mediation could be jeopardised by too stringent a process, ratification will only arise where the parties agree to it at the conclusion of the mediation session.

-The bill also deals with some essential by-law issues.
-Many owners' corporations use by-laws to deal with matters specific to their own complexes.
+The Bill also deals with some essential by-law issues.
+Many owners corporations use by-laws to deal with matters specific to their own complexes.
 By-laws are intended to enhance and utilise the laws that are already in place so that the circumstances of a particular scheme can be accommodated.
-They are not able to change fundamentally what the general law already provides.
-It is recognised that some owners' corporations may attempt to stretch by-laws further than their intended limit, and the bill contains a provision that will stress that by-laws cannot be used in an endeavour to go beyond the provisions of the Strata Schemes Management Act or any other relevant law.
-It is also made clear that by-laws that conflict with any existing law are invalid.
+They are not able to fundamentally change what the general laws already provide.
+It is recognised that some owners corporations may attempt to stretch by-laws further than their intended limit and the Bill contains a provision which will stress that by-laws cannot be used in an endeavour to go beyond the provisions of the Strata Schemes Management Act or any other relevant laws.
+Also, it is made clear that by-laws that conflict with any existing laws are invalid.